-Should I buy the house next door?
+Should I buy the house or property next door?

 The real estate mantra ‘location, location, location’ is no less vital when choosing an investment property.

 So should you buy the house next door?